Knight Talks

 Yeah, so to back up a little bit I graduated from UF in 2006.

-So I got in my car, drove to Los And so while I was in L.A. getting my masters at USC, I was looking for a job.
+So I got in my car, drove to Los And so while I was in L.A.

-Thankfully, the Master's was a n program, so I was able to work f Being out of college, I knew that I couldn't, you know, I wasn't going to work at some of the top companies and either earn my keep.
+Thankfully, the Master's was a program, so I was able to work f Being out of college, I knew that I couldn't, you know, I wasn't going to work at some of the top companies and either earn my keep.

-And Kubota Tractor Company was h They were looking for a brand administrator.
+And Kubota Tractor Company was h They were looking for a brand administrator That was entry level marketing.

-And so it didn't really matter that I was advertising farm equi I was building a foundation for to advertise and communicate wit And that was something that real my career up for success.
+And so it didn't really matte that I was advertising farm equi I was building a foundation for to advertise and communicate wit And that was something that real my career up for success.

 You briefly worked at iHeart Rad as an account executive.

-So I was in this production role at that mall company and I was working with the sales and I quickly realized I had a knack for working with c and I wanted to be a seller myse and I wanted to move to be the f seller, not just the production person on the back end.
+So I was in this production role at that mall company and I was working with the sales and I quickly realized I had a knack for working with and I wanted to be a seller myse and I wanted to move to be the f seller, not just the production person on the back end.

 Disney was the other one.

-But I was able to work in this radio space, which was very new for me, but obviously a very old platfor But I was in the digital part of iHeart Radio.
+But I was able to work in this radio space, which was very new for me but obviously a very old platfor But I was in the digital part of iHeart Radio.

 And so I did understand that I had a knack for sales.